+- 2 members from national NGOs;

+- 2 members from international NGOs;

+- 2 members from civil society organisations;

+- 2 members from Indigenous Peoples groups;

 - 2 members from the private sector;

 - 2 members from academic institutions; and

 - 6 members representing Community Forestry (CF) (2 representatives), Community Fishery (CFi) (2 representatives) and Community Protected Area (CPA) (2 representatives) networks.

 The initial term is set for three years.
-The ToR also includes an option to nominate one alternate or proxy provided that he/she fits the selection criteria.
+The ToR also includes an option to nominate one alternate or proxy provided that they fit the selection criteria.
 This option is currently being reviewed by the Consultation Group.